 The PSC is affiliated with the American Federation of Teachers (AFT), an organization that seeks to uphold the authority of the corporate Democratic Party, which has proven to be no less an enemy of public education than the Republicans.
 The AFT was instrumental in betraying the 2018-19 wave of US teacher strikes against social inequality and austerity measures imposed by both big business parties, isolating each state strike and preventing them from coalescing into a national strike, while forcing through agreements that abandoned teachers’ demands.

-Earlier this month, the PSC’s president, Barbara Bowen, who is also one of forty Vice Presidents of the AFT, negotiated with the CUNY administration to push back the deadline for schools to notify adjuncts of termination from May 15 to May 29, the day after grades are due.
+Earlier this month, the PSC’s president, Barbara Bowen, who is also one of 40 vice presidents of the AFT, negotiated with the CUNY administration to push back the deadline for schools to notify adjuncts of termination from May 15 to May 29, the day after grades are due.

 A Hunter College adjunct on Twitter reacted to this development: “PSC shouldn’t be negotiating with the boss on when they can fire us.
 It feels as if the union is in bed with CUNY—this negotiation is all in the favor of the bosses—not us.
 They don’t need help firing us.
 This hurts our ability to organize adjuncts around a grade strike, etc. PSC has negotiated the new date, and it just happens to be the day after grades are due?
 Huge pressure point has now been taken away from us.
 Thanks.”

 According to several reports, the union shut down any vote on strike action at a recent PSC delegate assembly, although this demand was repeatedly raised by delegates.
 PSC officials reportedly stated that strike activity is illegal and cannot be considered.